 Your Loan Is Guaranteed

 The government backs the loan 100%, which puts both lenders and sellers at ease.
 That means if you default on your loan it will still be paid by the government.
-The lender is protected from loss because the government is the guarantor.
+This protects the lender from loss because the government is the guarantor.
 Traditional loans don’t offer that same safety net.

 Equal Appraisal For Everyone

-Home appraisals can often cause problems for loans to close.
-If the appraisal is less than what you’re borrowing the bank may deny the loan.
+Imagine finding your dream home and getting an offer accepted, only to find out the home doesn’t appraise for the right amount.
+If the appraisal is less than what you’re borrowing, the bank may deny the loan.
 That’s why you want a fair appraisal from a third-party professional.
 Veteran’s home loans require this type of appraisal.
 The property must meet the VA’s standards for minimum property requirements.